-For BIM to be implemented successfully, it is critical that team members understand the future use of the information that they are developing.
+For BIM to be implemented successfully, it is critical that team members understand the future use(s) of the information that they are developing.
 For example, when an architect adds a wall to the architectural model, that wall may carry information regarding the material quantities, mechanical properties, structural properties, and other data attributes.
 The architect needs to know if this information will be used in the future, and if so, how it will be used.
-The future use of this data can frequently impact the methods used to develop the model, or identify quality control issues related to the data accuracy for tasks relying on the information.
+The future use of this data can frequently impact the methods used to develop the model, or identify quality control procedures related to the data accuracy for tasks relying on the information.

-To emphasize the lifecycle of the information, a core concept of the BIM Plan Procedure is to identify the appropriate uses of BIM by beginning with the potential end-uses of the information in the model.
+To emphasize the lifecycle of the information, a core concept of the planning procedure is to identify the appropriate uses of modeling by beginning with the potential end-uses of the information in the model.
 To do so, the project team should first consider the later phases of a project to understand what information will be valuable to have during that phase.
-Then, they can move back through all of the project phases in reverse order (Operations, Construction, Design, and then Planning) as in Figure 2-2.
+Then, they can move back through all of the project phases in reverse order (Operate, Construct, Design, and then Plan) as shown in Figure 3.3.
 This perspective to 'begin with the end in mind' will identify the downstream desired uses of information which should be supported by earlier processes in the lifecycle of the project.
-By identifying these downstream BIM uses first, the team can focus on identifying reusable project information and important information exchanges.
+By identifying these downstream Model Uses first, the team can focus on identifying reusable project information and important information exchanges.

-Figure 2.3: BIM Uses Throughout a Building Lifecycle (organized in reverse chronological order from project implementation)
+Figure 3.3: Common Model Uses (organize in reverse chronological order by project phase)